-The discussions focused on two aspects of the presentations.
-Firstly why deep-sea fisheries had not really developed within the Caribbean, and secondly, how would you manage the fish/crustacean stock and bycatch impacts of a developing deep sea fishery.
-Participants generally felt that the first issue was caused by a combination of factors, such as little experience of deep-sea fisheries, a fleet composed of fishing vessels that are not designed to be away from port for longer periods, poorly adapted market infrastructure, and in general catch rates that are expected to yield only low economic returns.
-It was noted that some of the existing shallower snapper, grouper and shrimp fisheries are expanding their range and moving into waters deeper than 200 m, and this may eventually result in the development of deep-sea fisheries capabilities.
-The second point is perhaps not one that is preventing new fisheries from occurring, although some States do have strong regulations within their EEZs, but one that would have to be considered if a license was to be granted for a new fishery.
-To this end, it was noted that trap fisheries may be a more appropriate starting point than bottom trawl fisheries, as they can operate from smaller vessels, tend to have a lower operational cost, and have less bycatch concerns.
-Some bottom set longline fisheries do occur and these may also offer opportunities for expansion into deeper waters.
+The discussions focused on two aspects of the presentations: (i) why deep-sea fisheries had not really developed within the Caribbean; and (ii) how to manage the fish/crustacean stock and bycatch impacts of a developing deep-sea fishery.
+Participants generally felt that the first issue was caused by a combination of factors, such as little experience of deep-sea fisheries, a fleet composed of fishing vessels that are not designed to be away from port for longer periods, poorly adapted market infrastructure, and, in general, catch rates that are expected to yield only low economic returns.
+It was noted that some of the existing shallower snapper, grouper and shrimp fisheries were expanding their range and moving into waters deeper than 200 m, and that this might eventually result in the development of deep-sea fisheries capabilities.
+The second point is perhaps not one that is preventing new fisheries from occurring, although some States do have strong regulations within their EEZs, but one that would have to be considered if a licence were to be granted for a new fishery.
+To this end, it was noted that trap fisheries may be a more appropriate starting point than bottom trawl fisheries, as they can operate from smaller vessels, tend to have a lower operational cost, and have fewer bycatch concerns.
+Some bottom-set longline fisheries do occur, and these may also offer opportunities for expansion into deeper waters.

-Venezuelan deep sea fisheries
+Venezuelan deep-sea fisheries